SabaEtezadRazavi/sabaetezadrazavi.github.io/OutsideWork.md

 [![My-Map](./Pics/konigstuhl.jpg)]()
-Me in the middle of a breathtaking argument with another friend on "What does it mean to love your country?" while walking in Konigstuhl forests!
+<h1 align="center"> Me in the middle of a breathtaking argument with another friend on "What does it mean to love your country?" while walking in Konigstuhl forests! </h1>

 [![My-Map](./Pics/istanbul.jpg)]()
-Another long night of talking about everything and nothing till the sun rises with my friend Sahar =))
+<h1 align="center"> Another long night of talking about everything and nothing till the sun rises with my friend Sahar =)) </h1>

 [![My-Map](./Pics/domenica.jpg)]()
-This is my friend Domenica on a hot afternoon in Luxembourg while talking about the problems of capitalism for over 5 hours in a Luxembourgian cafe.
+<h1 align="center"> This is my friend Domenica on a hot afternoon in Luxembourg while talking about the problems of capitalism for over 5 hours in a Luxembourgian cafe.  </h1>

 [![My-Map](./Pics/dorm.jpg)]()
-One of the most memorable nights of my university, reading poems outside the dormitory building.
+<h1 align="center"> One of the most memorable nights of my university, reading poems outside the dormitory building. </h1>